 In addition, a situation in which most or some of ING's employees continue working from home may raise operational risks, including with respect to information security, data protection, availability of key systems and infrastructure integrity.
-There is also a risk that ING will not be effective in implementing regulatory or strategic change programs in the current environment.
-The COVID-19 pandemic has led to new banking behaviour from customers.
-There has been an increase in the digital behaviour of our customers leading to reduced traffic in branches.
-Over 80% of our customers now interact with us via digital channels only.
-Criminals are taking advantage of the COVID-19 pandemic to carry out financial fraud and exploitation scams.
-Examples include advertising and trafficking in counterfeit medicines, offering fraudulent investment opportunities, fundraising for fake charities and engaging in phishing schemes that prey on virus-related fears.
+There is also a risk that ING will not be effective in implementing regulatory or strategic change programmes in the current environment.
+The Covid-19 pandemic has led to new banking behaviour from customers.
+There has been an increase in the digital behaviour of ING's customers leading to reduced traffic in branches.
+Over 80% of its customers now interact with ING via digital channels only.
+Criminals are also taking advantage of the Covid-19 pandemic to carry out financial fraud and exploitation scams, with examples including advertising and trafficking in counterfeit medicines, offering fraudulent investment opportunities, fundraising for fake charities and engaging in phishing schemes that prey on virus-related fears.
 National authorities and international bodies (including the Financial Action Task Force) warn citizens and businesses on impostor, investment and product scams.
-Although a COVID-19 taskforce has been identifying and analysing new behavioural patterns, leading to new cases of unusual transactions being reported to the relevant authorities, new banking behaviours may result in additional Know Your Customer (KYC) risks.
-If any of these risks were to materialize that may adversely affect ING's business, results and financial condition.
+Although ING has organised a Covid-19 taskforce to identify and analyse new behavioural patterns, leading to new cases of unusual transactions being reported to the relevant authorities, new banking behaviours may result in additional Know Your Customer (KYC) risks.
+If any of these risks were to materialise that may adversely affect ING's business, results and financial condition.

 The duration of the pandemic and the impact of measures taken in response by governmental authorities, central banks and other third parties, whether direct or indirect, such as by increasing sovereign debt of certain countries which may result in increased volatility and widening credit spreads, remain uncertain.
-Therefore, it is difficult to predict the extent to which ING's business, results and financial condition, as well as ING's ability to access capital and liquidity on financial terms acceptable for ING, may be materially adversely affected."
+Therefore, it is difficult to predict the extent to which ING's business, results and financial condition, as well as ING's ability to access capital and liquidity on financial terms acceptable for ING, may be materially adversely affected.".